Yekaterina Mizulina

-Ekaterina Mikhailovna Mizulina (Екатерина Михайловна Мизулина; born September 1, 1984) is a Russian public figure, executive director of the National Center for Children's Assistance (2017–2020), member of the Civic Chamber of the Russian Federation, head of the Safe Internet League.
+Yekaterina Mikhailovna Mizulina (Екатерина Михайловна Мизулина; born September 1, 1984) is a Russian public figure, executive director of the National Center for Children's Assistance (2017–2020), member of the Civic Chamber of the Russian Federation, head of the Safe Internet League.
 She is the daughter of former Senator Yelena Mizulina.

 Biography

-Ekaterina Mizulina was born in 1984 in Yaroslavl.
+Yekaterina Mizulina was born in 1984 in Yaroslavl.
 In 2004, she graduated from the School of Oriental and African Studies at the University of London with a degree in art history and Indonesian language, and in 2010 from the Institute of Asian and African Countries.
 Even before this, she began working as a Chinese translator as part of official Russian delegations in China.
 Since 2015, she has worked in the field of charity (in particular, at the St. Basil the Great Foundation).
 In 2017, she was appointed director of the Association of Internet Industry Market Participants Safe Internet League, in 2018 executive director of the National Monitoring Center for Assistance to Missing and Victimized Children.
 Coordinates a program to train volunteers involved in the search for missing children.

 In her activities, Mizulina advocates for censorship on the Internet, for fines and other sanctions against media and social networks that do not comply with Russian legislation.
 Her initiatives on this topic regularly find themselves in the spotlight of the media.
 According to journalists, Ekaterina Mizulina is not inferior to her mother in fame.

 In 2023, she supported the claim of the Russian Ministry of Justice to the Supreme Court demanding that the international public LGBT movement be recognized as extremist, and its activities banned in Russia.